 It isn’t her situation that resonates with me.
 It’s her personality.

 Jo is tomboyish and ambitious.
 She has the overwhelming desire to do something great and is haunted by the possibility that she may achieve nothing.
 She has an untamed wildness, a free-spirited wholeheartedness that I understood the moment I met her.

-This strange contrast between my peers and me was never more evident than when, at church, we were given an evening to dress up like what we wanted to be.
+This strange contrast between my peers and me was never more evident than when, at church, the kids were given an evening to dress up like what we wanted to be.

 Somewhere around 50% (likely more) of them were dressed up as expectant mothers.

 I found the injustices of the world appalling and angering.
 I wanted to save orphans and battle evil.
-I wanted to speak up for those who had no voice.
+I wanted to speak up for those whose voices were silenced.
 I didn’t know how, exactly.
 Just somehow.